Zembi/BusManagementCustomerSite/README.md

 # BusManagementCustomerSite
+Part 2 of BusSite/ unfinished Project.
-Customers screen to see the routes
+.Customers screen to see the routes